ElishaPhillips/ElishaPhillips.github.io/_projects/quantum.md

 The tunneling effects are now clearly represented.
 At the origin, the Columb effect forms a cohesive barrier.
 In the following two slices, you can see the isolated behavior of the degenerative states between the dots! *(probably ;)

 The final eigenvalue graph is likewise successful.
-I mapped the resultant values in green with the nearest neighbor algorithm to stand out from the existing color scheme.
+I mapped the resultant values in green with the localized peak algorithm to stand out from the existing color scheme.

 <iframe title="D2" aria-label="Interactive line chart" id="D23D" src="/images/projects/Quantum/figures/eval_d2_critical.html" scrolling="no" frameborder="0" style="width: 0; min-width: 200% !important; border: none;" height=1024></iframe>